wavemotion-dave/A7800DS/README.md

 Features :
 ----------
  Most things you should expect from an emulator.
 Speed is excellent on the DSi and less great on the older DS-LITE.
-For the DS-LITE you can expect full speed only on about half of the 7800 library.
-The more traditional games (think: Asteroids, Astro Blaster, Robotron, Food Fight, Centipede, Pac-Man Collection, etc) should all run great.
+For the DS-LITE you can expect full speed on about three-quarters of the 7800 library.
+The more traditional games (think: Asteroids, Astro Blaster, Robotron, Food Fight, Centipede, Pac-Man Collection, etc) will all run great.
 The really big bankswitched games will struggle on the older DS-LITE/PHAT hardware.